 Cyndi’s love for helping others has extended beyond her community into mission trips in both Guatemala and Canada.
 In Guatemala, her team provided food, water, love, and laughter to people in need.
 In Canada, she worked with the Indigenous Peoples Ministry, providing summer camp for First Nation children on the reservation.

 In addition to her numerous volunteer positions, Cyndi is part owner and operator of Sweet Georgia Publishing.

 Cyndi has been married to Mark for 35 years and they have 3 sons, 2 daughters-in-law and 2 granddaughters.
 “Grandma” is excited about a third one on the way.

-Tanya Hipp, Parent Coach
+Tanya Hipp, Program Director and Parent Coach

 Tanya has worked with the entire age gamut of people, from preschoolers to seniors, but always helping others.
 She spent many years as a daycare teacher (both in her own home and in a church) and also as a caregiver for seniors, helping their families through tough times.
 She even homeschooled her own children – not an easy task!